Barbara Tausia

 Barbara Anelka Tausia (born 8 July 1977) is a Belgian choreographer and dancer.
-She is the wife of French footballer Nicolas Anelka and has followed her husband around Europe as he has changed teams.
+She is the wife of French footballer Nicolas Anelka.

 Biography

 Career

 Barbara Tausia began her dance and music career as a vocal artist with the French hip hop singer MC Solaar, singing on the song "La La, La La" on his album Cinquième As.
-In 2003 she was named as the singer of the Italian dance band Eu4ya, releasing a cover of Ricchi e Poveri's Sarà perchè ti amo, following it up in 2004 with a cover of the Steam song "Na Na Hey Hey Kiss Him Goodbye".
+In 2003 she was named as the singer of the Italian dance band Eu4ya, releasing a cover of Ricchi e Poveri's "Sarà perché ti amo", following it up in 2004 with a cover of the Steam song "Na Na Hey Hey Kiss Him Goodbye".
 She is also a dancer on a popular French TV show.

 Company

 In 2006 she founded the event and Public Relations company with her business partner Between in Paris.
-Between agency has several clients such as Adidas, Quick, Sony Ericsson, Reebok, Paris Saint Germain F.C., and American celebrities such as P. Diddy, Jay-Z and Timbaland.
+Between agency has several clients such as Adidas, Quick, Sony Ericsson, Reebok, Paris Saint-Germain F.C., and American celebrities such as P. Diddy, Jay-Z and Timbaland.
 Between also takes care of Nicolas Anelka's press and public relations.